egg-/video-parser/README.md

 * [dailymotion](http://www.dailymotion.com/kr)
 * [naver tvcast](http://tvcast.naver.com) - It can be stopped unexpectedly due to parse the data from the site.
 * [rutube](http://rutube.ru/)
+* [daum tvpot](http://tvpot.daum.net) - It can be stopped unexpectedly due to parse the data from the site.

 ## Dependencies